 The 3.9 kg air shipment going 15,611 kilometers emits 30.46 kg CO₂ emissions.

-Actually, you can do this type of weight calculation yourself now.
+Actually, this was quite easy.
+You can do this type of weight calculation yourself now.
 For different transportation modes find the appropriate CO₂/km averages.
 You'll see that slower types of transport have notably lower CO₂ emissions.

 One way to counter CO₂ emissions is to plant trees.
 An average tree absorbs approximately 22 kg CO₂ per year.
 JEDI has planted over 1,500 trees on own ground, with villagers planting another 1,000 trees on their own and public ground, for a total of about 55,000 kg (55 tonnes) of annual CO₂ absorption.